 2. Collaboration: Gift and the Curse

+Overuse of communication or lack thereof could also be a huge issue.
 Recognition and collaboration are more than just Employee-of-the-Month.
-When people see their role in a digital workspace such as Skype or Microsoft Teams it fosters a collaborative environment.
-Similar in concept to the idea of too much in the toolbox, too many avenues to communicate and collaborate can leave an employee confused.
+When people see their role in a digital workspace such as Microsoft Teams, it fosters a collaborative environment.
+Similar in concept to the idea of too much in the toolbox—too many avenues to communicate and collaborate can leave an employee confused.

 3. Is the Learning Curve Steeper than the Value Curve?